Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

 -   Remove passing around Master status for EMC code.
 Now a compile time selection.
 Except for modified HP85A computers, EBTKS is never the Master.
 -   Fix some spellink misstakes
 -   Re-indented EBTKS_ESP.h

+## Commit \#111 03/21/2021

+Changes:
+-   First cut at SD Card dates.
+Use the compile time of the Firmware
+-   Some interesting macros for time and date in EBTKS.h